cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 ### Fetching a bike by handle

 Okay, so we’re using IDs to index our bike items.
-But they’re just a random mix of numbers and letters, designed so that they generate a unique ID per item.
+But they’re just a random mix of numbers and letters, designed to generate a unique ID per item.

 The alternative is “handles”, [slugified](https://developer.mozilla.org/en-US/docs/Glossary/Slug) versions of the title that are still unique.